Resources for Christian Study

 Get your complimentary PDF excerpt of the first chapter of Breaking the Burdensome Yoke: A Discipleship Course in Forgiving and Grieving.

 "Before we delve into the process of forgiving, we need to know why we are doing this work.
 The Lord commanded us to forgive; therefore, we don't have the luxury to dig in our heels and remain in unforgiveness without impeding our relationship with God...Much like the servant in Matthew 18:24, we owed a debt that could not possibly be repaid.
-Jesus paid our debt through His sacrifice on the the Cross....He expects us to extend to others the same forgiveness that we have received from Him."
+Jesus paid our debt through His sacrifice on the Cross....He expects us to extend to others the same forgiveness that we have received from Him."
 (Breaking the Burdensome Yoke pp.22-23)

 "Forgiveness is a deliberate decision.
 One chooses to forgive, it doesn’t simply occur because you stayed within a certain acceptable range of emotion in reaction to the offense.
 If you do not choose to surrender the right to be hurt, then by default, you retain the right to be hurt and can use that at any point in the future against the offender.
 When you choose to retain the right to remain hurt, offended, or wounded, you choose to remain a victim by default.
 It is very difficult to be both a victim and a conqueror at the same time (Romans 8:37).